|

 the human body is unique.
 The principle and practices of TCM is

-based on the Daoist understanding of a universe where everything
+based on the Daoist understanding of a

-is interdependent and mutually interactive.
-Within this universe
+universe where everything is interdependent and mutually

-our mind, body and spirit are merely different manifestations of
+interactive.
+Within this universe our mind, body and spirit are

-the same life force and consequently cannot be considered
+merely different manifestations of the same life force and

-separately.
-The Chinese believe that health is achieved, and
+that health is achieved, and disease prevented, by maintaining

-disease prevented, by maintaining the body in a 'balanced state'.
+the body in a 'balanced state'.
+This concept was applied to both

-In individual terms the ancient Chinese physicians preached
+individuals and society at large.
+In individual terms the ancient

-visited their doctor when they were well, paying a retainer to
+The wealthier Chinese visited their doctor when they were well,

-the doctor to keep them healthy.
-If they became ill the doctor
+paying a retainer to the doctor to keep them healthy.
+If they

-lost his fee.
+became ill the doctor lost his fee.

 Such a highly sophisticated and personal